arrmixer/Android/README.md

 # Android
 Android Development Big Nerd Ranch

-This repository is the cumulation of all the projects and challenges within the Big Nerd Ranch Android Development book.
+This repository is the accumulation of all the projects and challenges within the Big Nerd Ranch Android Development book.
 I branched out all the chapters and projects as neat as possible.
 The Master branch has the last app from the book called Loctr.
-Though the book did mentioned Third party libraries such as GSON, Picasso, and Glide, this book did all it's function natively within the Android/Java libraries.
+Though the book did mentioned Third party libraries such as GSON, Picasso, and Glide, this book did all it's functions/tasks natively within the Android/Java libraries.

 Here is a summary of the projects: